Rosshoven/Rosshoven.github.io/README.md

 ## My Eyes Repo
 <a href="https://rosshoven.github.io/Eye-Movements/">Eyes Following the Cursor</a>

-# Installation
-None.

 # Usage
-### This is my portfolio project for Module 1 at MIT xPro.
+### Portfolio project for Module 1 at MIT xPro.

 # Contributing
+None.

+# Installation
 None.

 # Ideas for the future